 Multiply this on a global scale, and it’s no surprise that the tens of millions of tonnes of plastic that get thrown away are causing environmental and health issues.
 Plastic waste has reached even the most remote parts of the world – washing up on uninhabited islands, has been found in Antarctica, on top of the world’s tallest mountains and even at the bottom of the Mariana trench.

-As a highly visible problem, it’s understandable that plastic pollution gets a lot of attention, with some arguing that it distracts from tackling the climate crisis.
+As a highly visible problem, it’s understandable that this issue gets a lot of attention, with some arguing that it distracts from tackling the climate crisis.
 However, plastic isn’t an entirely separate issue.
 Here are three ways in which plastic production and pollution is directly contributing to the climate crisis – and how we can help fight it.

 Over 90% of plastic is made from oil and gas.
-Extracting, transporting and refining these fuels into plastic results in annual carbon emissions equal to those of 189 coal-fired power stations.
+Extracting, transporting and refining these fuels results in annual carbon emissions equal to those of 189 coal-fired power stations.

 While demand for plastic keeps increasing, this carbon footprint will continue to grow.
 Fossil fuel giants such as Shell are responding to the prospect of reduced use of fossil fuels for energy and transport by investing in plastics, with production forecasted to double by 2040.

-By mid-century, plastic is predicted to take up 13-17% of the planet’s carbon budget.
+By mid-century, plastic is predicted to take up 13-17% of the planet’s carbon budget, giving the same emissions as 615 power stations.
 As carbon emissions must reach net zero as soon as possible if we’re to limit global heating to 1.5oC, can we afford to expand production of a substance that is already polluting the water we drink and food we eat?

 Plastic in landfills

 Did you know that in the UK, nearly half of household waste is burnt for energy generation?
 One argument in favour of energy-from-waste is that it turns the things we throw away into a resource.
-However, there’s a big difference between feeding organic waste into an anaerobic digester to produce biogas, and simply incinerating refuse that includes oil-based substances like plastic.
+However, there’s a big difference between feeding organic waste into an anaerobic digester to produce biogas, and simply incinerating refuse that includes oil-based substances.

 An open letter by a coalition of campaigners including Good Energy partner Friends of the Earth found that, despite contributing just 2.4% of electricity generation in 2019, waste incineration was responsible for 13% of the sector’s carbon emissions.
 The campaigners argue that planned increases in waste incineration for energy are inefficient and incompatible with the UK’s net zero commitments.